-If you’re limited by persistent joint pain and can’t find relief with over-the-counter medications, you may be a candidate for joint injections.
-At Performance Pain and Sports Medicine, with offices in Raritan, and Lawrenceville, New Jersey; and in Houston, Texas, the pain management team offers in-office joint injections to reduce chronic inflammation and restore your joint function.
+If you are limited by persistent joint pain and cannot find relief with over-the-counter medications, you may be a candidate for joint injections.
+At Performance Pain and Sports Medicine, with offices in Lawrenceville, New Jersey; and in Houston, Texas, the pain management team offers in-office joint injections to reduce chronic inflammation and restore your joint function.
 Find out if joint injections are right for you by calling the Performance Pain and Sports Medicine office nearest you today.

 A joint injection is a treatment option for chronic joint pain that results from an injury or degenerative joint condition.

 The team at Performance Pain and Sports Medicine offers in-office joint injections that contain steroid medications to quickly reduce inflammation that contributes to your pain.
 The injection may also include a local anesthetic that numbs surrounding nerves to increase the comfort and flexibility of your joint.

 Injections for chronic joint pain may be an option if other treatment methods, like medications, are not working well for you.

 When you take medications orally, the drugs travel through your digestive system and may not fully absorb into your bloodstream.
 By injecting the medications directly into your joint, you receive their full benefit.

 Joint injections may be part of your pain management plan for: